 Robert Levin - founder and owner of the Star Co.

-Schonco - William (often called Bill) R. Schonsheck's company in the early 1990s before he focused on other matters.
-His partner was Christopher Sanchirico.
+Schonco Sports - William (often called Bill) R. Schonsheck's company in the early 1990s before he focused on other business interests.
 Schonco was one of three individuals who purchased cards directly from Robert Levin in the Star auction in the early 1990's, with the rights for future purchases.
 His last purchase from the Star Co. owner was in 1996.
 Schonco was not an original Star Co. dealer.
-Neither Schonsheck nor Sanchirico are believed to be actively involved in Star Co. basketball cards any more, having sold their collection.
 It is a misconception, however, to state that all cards from the Schonco Collection were purchased directly from the Star Co. owner as Schonco also purchased directly from other Star Co. dealers and made numerous other purchases over the years.
 Since the Schonco Collection has been sold, it is possible and likely that owner of that collection could have made his own purchases.

 Steve Taft - original Star Co. dealer who is a long-time sports card dealer.
 Renowned Star Co. expert who trained SCD along with Todd Crossner and solely trained GAI and BGS on authenticating Star Co. basketball cards.
 While Taft trained the companies, he never graded for them.
 Taft was a major contributor of information on this site.
 His ebay store can be found at http://stores.ebay.com/stevetaft-sports-and-coins?_trksid=p2047675.l2563 and his Beckett store can be found at https://marketplace.beckett.com/stevetaft_604.